nandiprasadkm18/nandiprasadkm18/README.md

 ## 🧠 About Me

-I'm a Computer Science Engineering student focused on building **full-stack applications, AI-powered systems, and scalable backend infrastructure**.
+I'm a Computer Science Engineering student focused on building **full-stack applications, AI-powered systems, and scalable backend infrastructure.**

 I enjoy working at the intersection of:

 `AI` · `Backend Engineering` · `Cloud` · `DevOps` · `System Design`

 Currently exploring how intelligent applications can be designed to be **reliable, scalable, observable, and production-ready.**

 ---